News | Aug 20, 2019

 UPDATE: Jan.
 14, 2020

 The Army was granted related U.S. Patent 10,534,873, titled “Comprehensive, Multi-Species Environmental Modeling System.”
 The new patent is appended below.

 Aug.
 20, 2019

 The Army Corps of Engineers was granted U.S. Patent 10,337,587 on Tuesday for a software application that models and predicts the species-level impact of pollutants.

-Dr. Mark Chappell from the Corps’ Environmental Laboratory at the Engineer, Research and Development Center in Vicksburg, Mississippi, invented the modeling system to help the EPA and other regulators develop reasonable, consistent, and data-driven emission standards for pollutants.
+Dr. Mark Chappell from the Corps’ Environmental Laboratory at the Engineer, Research and Development Center in Vicksburg, Mississippi, co-invented the modeling system to help the EPA and other regulators develop reasonable, consistent, and data-driven emission standards for pollutants.

 “The EPA and other environmental regulatory agencies face significant problems in obtaining data to develop consistent emissions standards,” according to the Army’s patent, which can be downloaded below.

 “First, it is particularly difficult to obtain species impact data for contaminants introduced into their environment.
 Accordingly, the EPA and other government agencies extensively use mathematical modeling in the absence of field data to determine assumed species impact rates,” the document states.